Where to stay in Perth First Time: Best Areas

 Located on the Swan River (Derbarl Yerrigan), 11km from Perth Airport, and 15-minute drive to the city’s famous beaches, Perth CBD has something for everyone, families, couples, and solo travelers.

-A popular attraction is the Kings Park and Western Australian Botanic Garden, which is a beautiful garden with fabulous views of the Perth CBD.
+A popular attraction is the Kings Park and Botanic Garden, which is a beautiful garden with fabulous views of the Perth CBD.
 It is one of the world’s biggest inner city parks with heaps of Aboriginal and European culture.
 If the sun’s out and it usually is then this is a great spot.

 The vibrant Barrack Square is also worth a visit.
 Located on the foreshore of the Swan River, the square is packed with shops, restaurants, bars, and busy with workers from the CBD.
 The square is home to the towering glass spire of The Bell Tower.